Descriptors Design Spec (v1.3)¶

 extends_chain.

 Flattening the Extends hierarchy is one of the core ergonomic promises of the descriptor layer.
-Callers should ask for the effective property, relationship, or rule they need and get a descriptor-level answer, not a chain they must interpret themselves.
+Callers should ask for the effective property, relationship, affordance, or rule they need and get a descriptor-level answer, not a chain they must interpret themselves.
+This flattening applies to declared type structure, not to the values populated on individual descriptor holons.

 Traversal rules: